Tadamasa Goto: Autobiography

 Angkor Association for the Disabled's official website has listed Goto as a major donor, with his Buddhist name "The Venerable Chyuei [Gotou]".

 Tokyo Vice

-Goto was a major protagonist in reporter Jake Adelstein's 2009 memoir Tokyo Vice, which extensively details Goto's liver transplant and alleged criminal activity.
-In it, Aedelstein claims that his police and yakuza contacts warned him that Goto intended him to kill him for exposing his activities.
+Goto was a major antagonist in reporter Jake Adelstein's 2009 memoir Tokyo Vice, which extensively details Goto's liver transplant and alleged criminal activity.
+In it, Adelstein claims that his police and yakuza contacts warned him that Goto intended to kill him for exposing his activities.
 In the HBO television series of the same name, Goto was the basis for the character Shinzo Tozawa (played by Ayumi Tanida).

 US Treasury sanctions

 In December 2015, Goto was named by the U.S. Department of the Treasury's Office of Foreign Assets Control as an individual with ongoing associations with the Japanese yakuza.
 Sanctions were imposed to effectively freeze all known assets held by Goto in the United States and to prohibit all U.S. persons from engaging in transactions with him.